 Eyeglasses From Ancient Times Through the Renaissance

-Early eyeglass frames were made of many materials, such as wood, bone, horn, shell, leather, or metal.
-The lenses were crude but were of great value to older people and to scholars and artisans whose work often strained their eyes.
-Florence and Venice capitalized on their glass-making technology to produce corrective lenses (Venice establishing one of the first guilds for eyeglass makers in 1300), and soon, eyeglasses spread via the merchants and artists from Italy to France, Germany, the Low Countries, and England.
+Soon eyeglasses spread via the merchants and artists from Italy to France, Germany, the Low Countries, and England.
 German metalworkers became specialists at making frames for Italian optics.
 As early as 1384, customs records reported that eight gross of eyeglasses were imported into London just between July and September.
-In 1457, three German merchants imported about 20 gross of eyeglasses.
+In 1457, three German merchants imported about 20 gross of eyeglasses, for example.

-A few records show that women did wear eyeglasses if it suited their tasks.
+Some records show that women did wear eyeglasses when it suited their tasks.
 Outside Florence in 1402, nuns ran a school to teach writing and embroidery to the girls of merchant families.
 The school’s account book school showed that these women purchased four pairs of spectacles.
 Seven years later, the same nuns paid for a new pair of eyeglasses and another replacement lens, and then eight years after that, they paid to have a pair of spectacles repaired.
 Most likely, the older nuns needed to keep their vision sharp so they could teach such precise topics.

-The shape of these eyeglasses was usually small round frames that rested on the nose bridge without temples.
+The shape of these early eyeglasses was usually small round frames that rested on the nose bridge without temples.
 They could be hinged at the center to help with the fit.
-Some people fastened ribbons through small holes in the side of the glasses frames and tied these around their head.
+Some people fastened ribbons or cords through small holes in the side of the glasses frames and tied these around their head.

 18th-Century and 19th-Century Eyeglasses